By Darren Yablonski

 Staying ahead of the Joneses

-As my colleague Dan Foster wrote in his blog post on the cloud survey, keeping up with the cloud is seen by C-level and IT leaders as a vital part of advancing the digital transformation strategies CEOs are demanding.
+As my colleague Dan Foster wrote in a blog on the cloud survey, keeping up with the cloud is seen by C-level and IT leaders as a vital part of advancing the digital transformation strategies CEOs are demanding.
 While 93 percent of surveyed IT leaders said they are moving processes to the cloud, only 37 percent have identified their ideal footprint and begun migration.

 While the survey was conducted in the U.S., some of the findings also ring true for Canadian businesses.
 One similarity to the Canadian market is cost savings.
 The survey found the No. 2 reason for moving to the cloud was cost savings.
 However, Canadian organizations in many cases need to have a better understanding of how they plan to derive more value from their data.
 This will enable them to make the best decision for their cloud migration strategy – understanding that there’s usually not a “one-size-fits-all” solution.
 Otherwise, they could get hit with costly bills for moving data to and from of the cloud.